-Homemade Mixed Berry Jam for Water Bath Canning
+Mixed Berry Jam Recipe

 I've been eating so much of this jam lately that my store of mixed berry jam was getting low.
-Thank goodness that this time of year all of the berries are going on sale at the grocery store and I can stock up (because this jam recipe takes a whole lot of berries for not very much jam—but I think that's the nature of cooking with berries).
+Thank goodness that this time of year, all of the berries are going on sale at the grocery store, and I can stock up (because this jam recipe takes a whole lot of berries for not very much jam—but I think that's the nature of cooking with berries).

 I know that must sound silly, but berries are never something I was able to eat a great deal of when I was younger.
 I always remember them being really expensive and going bad quickly.
-You never really find blackberry or blueberry jam in the grocery store except in the REALLY expensive brands, so I never got to experience those flavors as a child or even a young adult.
-It wasn't until I found my first Cracker Barrel, and they gave me little packets of blueberry and blackberry that I saw the light.
+You never really find blackberry or blueberry jam in the grocery store except in the really expensive brands, so I never got to experience those flavors as a child or even a young adult.
+It wasn't until I found my first Cracker Barrel, and they gave me little packets of blueberry and blackberry, that I saw the light.
 Oh my gosh, they were so delicious!

 There truly is nothing like homemade, and now that I can finally enjoy some of these elusive berries at home, I can enjoy them like they were truly meant to be enjoyed.
 Let me show you how I made my jam!